Element84/filmdrop-ui/README.md

 ### `npm run build`

-This builds using the env vars found in .env.development
+This builds using the env vars found in `.env`.

 Builds the app for production to the `build` folder.

-### `npm run build:prod`

-This builds using the env vars found in .env.production

-Still builds the app for production to the `build` folder.\
-Everything else is the same as `npm run build`

 ### `npm run eject`